Application Transaction Counter (ATC)

 The Application Transaction Counter (ATC), is an EMV (Europay, Mastercard and Visa) field defined in the following specification - EMV 4.4 Book 2 - Security and Key Management - as a two-byte counter incremented at the start of a transaction, ranging in value from 0x0000 to 0xFFFF.

-The card chip processor checks if a given transaction has an ATC lower than the one currently stored; if so, it may be discarded as a cloned card issue or replay attack.
+The card chip processor checks if a given transaction has an ATC lower than the one currently stored; if so, it may deny the transaction as a cloned card issue or replay attack.

 ATC is required